Set up these 4th of July games for your kids—so you can enjoy your hot dog in peace.

 Saunders suggests an added challenge for a more advanced game: set a garbage can near home plate.
 Once the child at-bat hits the water balloon, let her run away from the plate to a “base,” while other kids in the “outfield” attempt to throw a tennis ball into the bucket before she returns home.

-This game is great no matter where you’re celebrating the holiday—even if it rains.
+This 4th of July game is great no matter where you’re celebrating the holiday—even if it rains.
 There are so many variations you can try, but Saunders suggests hiding printouts of the American Flag or other patriotic images around the park or backyard, and attaching activities to each.
 So when a child finds the first image, there’s a note that reads, “Do five pushups.”
 It keeps them active and adds another layer to a traditional party game.

 If the day is particularly hot, and water scarcity isn’t a concern, use a garden hose to keep kids cool, suggests Saunders.
 One stands in the circle and rotates the garden hose back and forth, in the pattern of a sprinkler, and other children have to jump over the “snake.”
 If you get wet, you become the snake.